2020 Summer Workshop in the Economic History and Historical Political Economy of Russia

 - June 4: Keynote address—Mark Harrison, “If You Do Not Change Your Behavior: Managing Threats to State Security in Lithuania under Soviet Rule” (with Eugenia Nazrullaeva)

-- June 11: Gerard Toews and Pierre-Louis Vézina, “Enemies of the People”
+- June 11: Gerhard Toews and Pierre-Louis Vézina, “Enemies of the People”

-- June 25: Andrei Markevich, Natalya Naumenko, and Ekaterina Zhuravskaya, “The 1933 Soviet Famine” (with Nancy Qian)
+- June 25: Andrei Markevich and Natalya Naumenko, “The 1933 Soviet Famine” (with Nancy Qian)

-- July 9: Dmitrii Kofanov, “Land Inequality, Industrialization, and Unrest: Evidence from the Late Russian Emipre”
+- July 9: Dmitrii Kofanov, “Land Inequality, Industrialization, and Unrest: Evidence from the Late Russian Empire”

 - July 23: Ekaterina Zhuravskaya, “Diffusion of Gender Norms: Evidence from Stalin’s Ethnic Deportations” (with Alexandra Jarotschkin and Antonela Miho)